open-policy-agent/eopa/docs/enterprise-opa/tutorials/integrating/go-grpc.md

     addr: "127.0.0.1:9090"
 ```

-Before running Enterprise OPA, we will need to set the `EOPA_LICENSE_KEY` environment variable.
+Before running EOPA, we will need to set the `EOPA_LICENSE_KEY` environment variable.

 <LicenseTrialAdmonition />